eNMS-automation/eNMS/docs/services/service_system.rst

 - Start a Service Instance (``Run`` button).
 - View and compare the logs of the Service Instance.
-- Edit the Service Instance properties.
+- Edit or duplicate the Service Instance.
+- Export the Service Instance: the service instance will be exported as a YaML file in the ``projects/exported_jobs`` directory.
+This allows migrating service instances from one VM to another if you are using different VM.
 - Delete the Service Instance.

 When running a service instance, the device progress (current device/total devices selected to run) will be displayed in the table, unless Multiprocessing is selected to run the devices in parallel, in which case eNMS cannot keep track of how many devices are completed until the service instance finishes.
 Each field in the table allows for searching that field by inclusion match.
 The Status field however, needs to perform an exact search, so fully input 'Running' or 'Idle' to search.

 Service devices
 ---------------

-When you create a new Service Instance, the form will also contain multiple selection fields for you to select "target devices".
+When you create a new Service Instance, the form will also contain multiple selection fields for you to select "devices".

 .. image:: /_static/services/service_system/target_selection.png
    :alt: Target selection